- Downtown Streetscape

 The revitalization of Dodge City's historic downtown is an essential part of the Dodge City STAR Bond project.
 This project focuses on the streetscape and infrastructure improvements along Front Street from 3rd Avenue to Central Avenue.

-After a competitive request for qualifications (RFQ) process, TranSystems and LK Architecture were contracted for the project for the design phase.
-Design is currently in the final stages and will be complete in summer 2021 to be able to go out to bid for construction services in early fall 2021.
+After a competitive request for qualifications (RFQ) process, TranSystems and LK Architecture were contracted for the project for the design phase and Building Solutions was selected as the construction manager at risk for the project.

-Click here to view the most recent design presentation, including the project timeline.
+Click here to view the presentation, from the City Commission Work Session on August 8, 2022.
 Please note that the design is being finalized, and there may be minor changes to the placement of items.

 Click here to view a video submitted for the KDOT Cost Share Application.